Consensys/quorum-docker-Nnodes/README.md

 ## Notes

 The RPC port for each container is mapped to *localhost* starting from port 22001.
-So, to see the peers connected to Node 2, you can do either of the following and get the same result:
+So, to see the peers connected to Node 2, you can do either of the following and get the same result.
+Change it in *setup.sh* if you don't like it.

     curl -X POST --data '{"jsonrpc":"2.0","method":"admin_peers","id":1}' 172.13.0.3:8545
     curl -X POST --data '{"jsonrpc":"2.0","method":"admin_peers","id":1}' localhost:22002